Carol Cram on the beach looking joyous

 Carbon Offsets

 Search online for companies that offer carbon offsetting programs.
-Visit a website such as Atmosfair or My Climate and use the tools to calculate the greenhouse gas emissions generated from your trip.
+Visit a website such as Atmosfair and use the tools to calculate the greenhouse gas emissions generated from your trip.
 Then pay the offset company the amount required to reduce emissions elsewhere in the world by funding offset renewable energy projects worldwide.

 On the Plane